-Mark Mullen has a traditional and commercial Chancery practice.
+Mark Mullen focuses on charities, companies and other forms of association, insolvency, and private client cases.
 An experienced litigator, he regularly appears in the Senior Courts of England and Wales, in the County Court and at specialist tribunals.

 He is recommended in both The Legal 500 and Chambers and Partners legal directories.

-Mark Mullen has a wide range of experience in the commercial and traditional Chancery fields, in particular: charities; companies and other forms of association; insolvency; and private client cases.
+Mark Mullen is barrister with a wide range of experience in the commercial and traditional Chancery fields, in particular charities, companies and other forms of association, insolvency, and private client cases.
 He acts for individuals, corporations, government departments and regulators in a broad variety of cases in the County Court, the High Court and the Court of Appeal, and also represents clients in the Court of Protection.
 In appropriate cases, he accepts instructions directly under the Public Access scheme.

 In addition to representing clients in court, he appears in the tribunal system, including the Administrative Appeals and Tax and Chancery Chambers of the Upper Tribunal and the First-tier Charity, Property and Tax Chambers.

 He sits as a Deputy Registrar in Bankruptcy of the High Court, hearing company and insolvency cases, and is Junior Counsel to the Crown (H.M.
 Attorney General's 'A' Panel).

 For practice-specific details of Mark's expertise, please click on the areas of law listed under 'Practice Areas'.